divarvel/blog/posts/2012-10-31-hammertime-and-real-world-haskell-part-1.md

 must admit I'm a bit put off by how they're integrated in cabal.
 Again, I miss ``sbt`` for this.

+Cabal is able to provide all of that, but not out of the box.

 ###Playing with the code